sirrobot01/debrid-blackhole/README.md

   - Test
   - Save

+### Repair Worker

+The repair worker is a simple worker that checks for missing files in the Arrs(Sonarr, Radarr, etc).
+It's particularly useful for files either deleted by the Debrid provider or files with bad symlinks.

+- Search for broken symlinks/files
+- Search for missing files
+- Search for deleted/unreadable files

-### UI for adding torrents
+### UI

 ![UI](./doc/ui.png)

-The UI is a simple web interface that allows you to add torrents directly to the Arrs(Sonarr, Radarr, etc)
+The UI is a simple web interface that allows you to add torrents directly to the Arrs(Sonarr, Radarr, etc) or trigger the Repair Worker.

+UI Features

+- Adding new torrents
+- Triggering the Repair Worker

 ### TODO
 - [ ] A proper name!!!!